 This sub-section will serve as an introduction and should explain the programme's overall fiscal policy strategy, including the medium-term fiscal path.
-Particular attention will be devoted to putting the fiscal policy objectives into the broader context of the overall economic policy framework in the recovery context.
+Particular attention will be devoted to putting the fiscal policy objectives into the broader context of the overall economic policy framework.
 The programme will also include an assessment of the structure and efficiency of revenue systems as well as of the composition and effectiveness of expenditure, and highlight changes to be introduced by the fiscal strategy.
-References shall be made to the Commission's assessment of the previous ERP and the Joint Conclusions of the Economic and Financial Dialogue between the EU and the Western Balkans and Turkey from May 2022.
+References shall be made, where applicable, to the Commission's assessment of the previous ERP and the Joint Conclusions of the Economic and Financial Dialogue from May 2024.